computing-culture/essays/three-pillars.md

-## Thesis: Why Retro Matters in HCI
+## Interaction Under Constraint: Retro Systems as Evidence in Human–Computer Interaction

 Retro matters because it helps us ask an important question in Human–Computer Interaction: